paulwarren/nzde/dict/K/README.md

 ## kaikaranga

-n. a woman who leads the karanga to welcome visitors on to a marae.[ORIGIN: Maori](See karanga)
+n. a woman who leads the karanga to welcome visitors on to a marae.
+[ORIGIN: Maori] (See karanga)

 ## kaikatea

 n.
 (See kahikatea, kahikatoa)

 ## kaikatoa

 n.
 (See kahikatea, kahikatoa)

 ## kaikawaka